Staff - Energy Analysis and Sustainability

 Prior to joining Volpe in 2012, Arthur spent 14 years in the private sector, where he was an inventor or co-inventor on 23 patents in the areas of hydrogen fuel cells and battery hybridization strategies.
-Arthur was also the program chief engineer at United Technologies’ fuel cell division for an automotive program and a stationary flow battery energy storage program for micro-grids.
+Arthur was also a program chief engineer at United Technologies for an automotive fuel cell program and a stationary flow battery energy storage program for micro-grids.
 At General Motors, Arthur spent 11 years in various roles, including as lead systems engineer on the fuel cell program, as a regenerative braking engineer for the EV1 electric vehicle, and as a chassis engineer for the Precept hybrid-electric vehicle.